Science and Technology

 A brief overview of Indo-Swedish Research and Innovation collaboration.

 A Memorandum of Understanding on Science and Technology between the governments of India and Sweden was signed 2005.
-The Swedish Innovation Agency, VINNOVA, was assigned by the Swedish Government to take the lead to operationalize research and innovation collaborations between Swedish and Indian researchers.
+The Swedish Innovation Agency, VINNOVA, was assigned by the Swedish Government to take the lead to operationalise research and innovation collaborations between Swedish and Indian researchers.
 On the Indian side the Department of Science and Technology (DST), Ministry of Science and Technology, has been the nodal organisation for collaboration.

-Since the first Joint Committee meeting, which took place 2007, five calls for proposals have been announced.
+Since the first Joint Committee meeting, which took place in 2007, five calls for proposals have been announced.

 A program of Cooperation between the Department of Biotechnology (DBT) and VINNOVA was signed in 2007.
 Areas for cooperation are: Medical biotechnology (Infection, Cardiovascular, Metabolic, Cancer); Innovative food; Bio devices and bioengineering; Environmental technology.

-VINNOVA and the Department of Information Technology (DeitY) had a call for joint research projects in e-Health in 2008 and in this program two 3-year projects were selected for funding selected for funding between 2009-2012.
+VINNOVA and the Department of Electronics and Information Technology (DeitY) had a call for joint research projects in e-Health in 2008 and in this program two 3-year projects were selected for funding selected for funding between 2009-2012.